 To gain entry to the Sixth Form at Rugby School Thailand students must show an academic aptitude and the ability to study at least 3 A-levels to conclusion.
 Whilst EAL support is available, students must be sufficiently proficient in English to meet this academic requirement.
 For most A Level courses students must have achieved at least a B grade at GCSE or equivalent in that subject (see course brochure for more details).
 As a general guide, students must have achieved at least 5 (i)GCSE’s grade C/4 or above including Mathematics and English.

-For information about Fees click here.
+For further information about Fees click here.

 Scholarships may be available for exceptional students in academia, music and sport.